Oliver Travel Trailers

 Lake Bob Sandlin State Park

-This can be more like a treasure-hunting trip for egg campers who also happen to be anglers.
+This can be more like a treasure-hunting trip for egg campers who are also anglers.
 If you like to go fishing, you will find plenty of catfish and largemouth bass here.
-The magnificent whitehead and yellow beaked eagle is for you to capture in a snapshot if you have a sharp eye.
-Mountain biking, swimming, hiking and in-line skating are some other activities that tent and travel trailer campers like to do here.
+The magnificent whitehead and yellow-beaked eagle can be captured in a snapshot if you have a sharp eye.
+Mountain biking, swimming, hiking, and in-line skating are some other activities that tent and travel trailer campers like to do here.
 There are nearly 100 campsites.
-A larger percentage of campsites have water and electricity hookups but they are much expensive than the ones that don’t have hookups.
+A more significant percentage of campsites have water and electricity hookups, but they are much more expensive than the ones that don’t have hookups.

 Plan your adventure: Lake Bob Sandlin State Park